RakshaSR/RakshaSR/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;Software Engineer @ VMware.\
-🎓 &nbsp;Bachelor of Engineering (BE) focused in Electrical, Electronics and Communications Engineering from Amrutha Institute of Engineering & Management Sciences.\
+🎓 &nbsp;Bachelor of Engineering (BE) focused in Electronics and Communications Engineering from Amrutha Institute of Engineering & Management Sciences.\
 🌱 &nbsp;I'm on track for learning more about Data Analytics.\
 ✉️ &nbsp;You can shoot me an email at raksha793@gmail.com !
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my <a download href="./Automation_Raksha.docx" class="button special icon fa-download">Resume</a> for more details about me.
 I'm open to feedback and suggestions!